fylein/fyle-platform-docs/docs/concepts/authorization.md

 Once the user clicks yes, they will be redirected to the redirect URL registered by the client application during creation with the code.

 Rest of the steps are standard OAuth flows.
 We currently support the code flow.
 We plan on supporting PKCE shortly.

+At this point, you should have a refresh token and access token.

+Note that your access token is valid for one hour.
+Every subsequent request should have an Authorization header with the access token.

+The client is responsible for getting a new access token when it expires.